crabcode/whinify/README.md

 By default, the script attaches itself to all `<textarea>` and `<input type="text">` elements it finds in your page.

-If you want to add, remove, or target specific element IDs and classes, you can do so by changing the `target` array in the `whinify.js` file:
+If you want to add, remove, or target specific elements, IDs and classes, you can do so by changing the `target` array in the `whinify.js` file:

 ```
 targets = [